-Purpose To provide minimum benefits for workers who are totally unable to work.
+Purpose To provide benefits for workers who are totally unable to work.

-Average weekly wage means the average weekly wage of the industrial composite for Saskatchewan as determined by the Board for a year form information published by Statistics Canada (Section 2).
+Average weekly wage means the average weekly wage of the industrial composite for Saskatchewan as determined by the Board for a year form information published by Statistics Canada (Section 2 of The Workers' Compensation Act, 2013).